bohemian-coder/CICD-docker-kubernetes/README.md

 # Containerize and deploy a microservices application to kubernetes using KOPS

-### Extending the emartapp forked from devopshydclub/emartapp
+### Extending the emartapp forked from devopshydclub/emartapp, to include Kubernetes deployment on AWS

 * Important Notes: